SeldonIO/seldonio.github.com/install.md

  * ***Pods are going into CrashLoopBackoff***

 Check you have enough memory.
 At least 6G is needed to run everything locally on a single node.
 If you are using minikube then you can start a minikube kubernetes with 6G of memory with ```minikube start --memory=6000```

+ * ***Its taking a long time to start after running seldon-up.sh for the first time***

+The first time you run seldon-up.sh it will need to pull all the container images from Docker Hub.
+This may take some time on a slow internet connection.